 Preschool teachers are early childhood educators who instruct children between 2 to 5 years old.
-These youngsters have a short attention span and their worries are fairly simple.
-When hiring a preschool teacher, employers look for a person with a passion for teaching young children.
+These youngsters have a short attention span, and their worries are fairly simple.
+When hiring a preschool teacher, employers look for a person passionate about teaching young children.
 Other than that, which areas should you focus on when preparing for a preschool teacher interview?
 Here are our top 20 preschool teacher interview questions and answers.

 1. Tell Me About Yourself

 There are several ways of tackling this common interview opening question.
 You can choose to highlight your skills, experiences, interests, and hobbies or talk about your personality.
 All in all, ensure that: